Washington County commissioners approve resolutions to address key projects - NewsBreak

 How to register your child for kindergarten in Washington County Schools

-Washington County Schools has announced the start of registration for children who will be entering kindergarten in the fall.
-Who: Registration is open for children who will be 5 years old on or before Aug.
-15, 2023, and who will be entering kindergarten at a Washington County school in fall 2023.
+Washington County Schools has announced the start of registration for children who will be entering Kindergarten in Fall 2023.
+Who: Registration is open for children who will be 5 years old on or before August 15, 2023 and who will be entering kindergarten at a Washington County School in Fall 2023.

 Wise County PSA issues boil water notice